joswinprince/joswinprince/README.md

 - 💞️ I’m looking to Work for passionate growing software development organization where i can enhance my existing skills
 - 📫 How to reach me >kingdomjoswin@gmail.com
 >#### Milestones
+> - Developed worked out Automation Script's using Robot Framework in Python.
+> - Developed and Maintained Automation Scripts in Playwright and selenium with Java.
 > - Have a good exposure in configuring a postgres database.
 > -	Tested Application using Selenium (Java), Selenium testing using IDE
 > -	Sales force Administration – managing permissions-sets maintaining users, Leads, Accounts, configuring Triggers, and developing visual force (Apex) pages.